MOOCdb/MOOCdbDocs/docs/Translation software.rst

       ``/data/csv/moocdb_csv/<course_name>``

 #.
 Create folder /data/csv/moocdb_csv/<course_name>

-   **For minimal hassle, the MOOCdb CSV folder must have the same name as the intermediary CSV folder.
+   For minimal hassle, the MOOCdb CSV folder **must have the same name as the intermediary CSV folder**.
 Here, <course_name>.

    a.
 Edit import.openedx.relation_to_moocdb/config.py
-      The variables not mentionned in the tutorial must simply be left untouched.
+      **The variables not mentionned in the tutorial must simply be left untouched.**
    b.
 QUOTECHAR : the quote character used in the intermediary CSV files.
 Most commonly a single quote : ‘
    c.
 TIMESTAMP_FORMAT : describes the timestamp pattern used in *_EdxTrackEventTable.csv intermediary CSV file.
 See python doc to understant syntax.
    d.
 COURSE_NAME: the name of the folder containing the intermediary CSV files.
 Here, <course_name>.